fabriciobastian/ploopy-nano-scroll-button/README.md

 I have used the button to activate drag-scroll, but it can be configured to do something else, if you're willing to compile the firmware yourself.

-Because the button is connected to the GPIO pin, which is used to put the nano into bootloader mode during startup, then you can also use it to put the nano into bootloader by holding the button during startup (no need to disassemble the trackball everytime you want to flash new firmware 🎉)
+Because the button is connected to the GPIO pin, which is used to put the Nano into bootloader mode during startup, then you can also use it to put the Nano into bootloader by holding the button during startup (no need to disassemble the trackball everytime you want to flash new firmware 🎉)

 ## Bill of materials